Lyon College: Athletics

 The Lyon athletic teams are called the Scots.
-The college is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing as an NCAA D-III Independent since the 2022–23 academic year.
-The Scots previously competed in the American Midwest Conference (AMC) of the National Association of Intercollegiate Athletics (NAIA) from 2012–13 to 2022–23; in the TranSouth Athletic Conference (TranSouth or TSAC) from 1997–98 to 2011–12; as an NAIA Independent from 1995–96 to 1996–97; and in the defunct Arkansas Intercollegiate Conference (AIC) from about 1980–81 to 1994–95.
+The college is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since the 2023–24 academic year; while its football team competes in the Southern Collegiate Athletic Conference (SCAC), beginning the 2024 fall season.
+The Scots previously competed as an NCAA D-III Independent and in the American Midwest Conference (AMC) of the National Association of Intercollegiate Athletics (NAIA) in dual membership during the 2022–23 school year, although they competed in the latter full-time from 2012–13 to 2021–22; in the TranSouth Athletic Conference (TranSouth or TSAC) from 1997–98 to 2011–12; as an NAIA Independent from 1995–96 to 1996–97; and in the defunct Arkansas Intercollegiate Conference (AIC) from about 1980–81 to 1994–95.

 Lyon competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, track & field and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, track & field, volleyball and wrestling; and co-ed sports include archery, competitive cheer, competitive dance, eSports and shooting sports.
 Former sports included men's lacrosse.